Coralie86/OdinBook/README.md

 ```
 ## Improvements

-- Let the use to select another profile image
+- Let the user to select another profile image